rmrfslashbin/mastoban/README.md

 ## Operations
 <a id="operations"></a>
+- Mostoban uses two Lambda functions to operate: mastoban-webook and mastoban-worker.
+The webhook function received the new account event from Mastodon, conducts some basic checks, then pops the request onto an SQS queue for processing by mastoban-worker.
-- The Mastoban Lambda function logs all webhook transaction in AWS Cloudwatch.
-Details of the function's operation can be found in the Cloudwatch logs.
+- The Mastoban Lambda functions logs all webhook and worker transaction in AWS Cloudwatch.
+Details of function operations can be found in the Cloudwatch logs.
 Succes, failure, and error states are logged for review.
 If errors are detecte that are not related to configuation items, please open an [issue](https://github.com/rmrfslashbin/mastoban/issues).
-- To change or update the Lambda function configuration environment variables, update the SSM parameters (be sure to append `--overwrite` to the AWS SSM command) and redeploy the Cloudformation stack -or- update the Lambda function directly.
+- To change or update Lambda function configuration environment variables, update the SSM parameters (be sure to append `--overwrite` to the AWS SSM command) and redeploy the Cloudformation stack -or- update the Lambda functions directly.
 If updating the function configuration directly, please note future updates to the Cloudformation template will overwrite the changes.
 - The MaxMind GeoIP database is updated monthly.
 Should you need to update the databse, follow the [vendor instuctions](#setup_geoipdb_fetch) to download the latest database.
 Next, redeploy the Cloudformation stack.
-The new database will be automatically deployed to the Lambda function.
+The new database will be automatically deployed to the Lambda functions.

 ## CLI
 <a id="CLI"></a>